 Pervasive Developmental Disorders (PDD)

 - Childhood Disintegrative Disorder (CDD)

-Autistic spectrum disorders are not simple to diagnose, and it’s extremely important to obtain a diagnosis from a qualified professional.
-There aren’t any medical tests that can detect autism at the present time; however, this will likely change as brain imaging and genetic testing enable us to look beyond symptoms to the underlying biology (James Coplan, M.D.
+Diagnosing an ASD is not simple.
+It is extremely important to obtain a diagnosis from a qualified professional.
+Currently, there are no medical tests that can detect autism; however, this will likely change as brain imaging and genetic testing enable us to look beyond symptoms to the underlying biology (James Coplan, M.D.
 2010).
-Professionals equipped to accurately diagnose ASD include: developmental pediatricians, child neurologists, child psychologists or child psychiatrists.
+Professionals equipped to accurately diagnose ASD include developmental pediatricians, child neurologists, child psychologists, and child psychiatrists.

-A universal criterion to diagnose ASD does not yet exist and approaches may differ depending on the expert’s area of specialization.
-Physicians’ diagnoses typically rely on a combination of clinical observation, parental history and application of the DSM IV criteria published by the American Psychiatric Association.
-Elements you can expect to see covered in a physician’s evaluation include:
+A universal criterion to diagnose ASD does not yet exist, and approaches may differ depending on the expert’s area of specialization.
+Physicians’ diagnoses typically rely on a combination of clinical observation, parental history, and application of the DSM-V standardized criteria.

 - Medical history

 - Physical exam

 Prevalence of Autism

 In 2018, the Center for Disease Control's Autism and Developmental Disabilities Monitoring (ADDM) Network released its autism prevalence report.
 The report estimates that 1 in 59 children have been identified with ASD (or 16.8 per 1,000 8-year-olds).
 This estimate shows an increase from the 2014 report, which estimated 1 in 68 children, and the 2012 report, which estimated 1 in 88.

 2018 Autism Prevalence Report